-In accordance with applicable Canadian securities legislation and, in particular, Multilateral Instrument 52-110, Audit Committees ("MI 52-110"), information with respect to the Company's Audit Committee is contained below.
-The full text of the Audit Committee Charter, as passed unanimously by the board of directors, is attached hereto as Schedule "B".
+Under NI 52-110, the Company is required to disclose certain information with respect to the Company's Audit Committee.
+This information is provided below.
+The full text of the Audit Committee Charter, as passed unanimously by the Board, is attached hereto as Schedule "B".

-Composition of the Audit Committee
+Composition of the Audit Committee and Relevant Education and Experience

 The Audit Committee is required to have a minimum number of three members (the "Members"), all of whom must be directors of the Company.
-Following the election of the Proposed Nominees at the Meeting, the Audit Committee will be composed of the following individuals: James Clancy, Ronald Alexander and Lionel J. Gunter.
-James Clancy is to act as the Chairman of the Audit Committee.
+The Audit Committee is currently composed of the following individuals: James Clancy, Ronald Alexander and Lionel J. Gunter.
+James Clancy is currently the Chair of the Audit Committee.
+If all of the current directors are re-elected at the Meeting, it is expected that Messrs.
+Clancy, Alexander and Gunter will continue to serve as members of the Audit Committee.

-Of the Members, Messrs.
-Clancy and Alexander are considered to be independent within the meaning of MI-52-110.
-In general terms, however, a Member is considered independent if they have no direct or indirect relationship with the Company which could, in the view of the board of directors, be reasonably expected to interfere with the exercise of the Member's independent judgment.
-Furthermore, all are financially literate in that they have the ability to read and understand a set of financial statements that are of the same breadth and level of complexity of accounting issues that are generally comparable to the breadth and level of complexity of the issues that can be reasonably expected to be raised by the Company's financial statements.
+All of the Members are considered to be independent within the meaning of NI 52-110.
+In general terms, a Member is considered independent if they have no direct or indirect relationship with the Company which could, in the view of the Board, be reasonably expected to interfere with the exercise of the Member's independent judgment.
+Furthermore, all Members are financially literate in that they have the ability to read and understand a set of financial statements that are of the same breadth and level of complexity of accounting issues that are generally comparable to the breadth and level of complexity of the issues that can be reasonably expected to be raised by the Company's financial statements.
+Mr. Clancy is a Chartered Accountant and has been an independent financial consultant since 1999, during which period Mr. Clancy has gained experience in understanding internal controls and procedures for financial reporting and in preparing, analyzing and evaluating financial statements that are of the same breadth and level of complexity of accounting issues that are generally comparable to the breadth and level of complexity of the issues that can be reasonably expected to be raised by the Company's financial statements.